Fitness influencer Amelia Skye tells her story

 December 4, 2018

-A day at the office for Amelia Skye consists of taking and posting pictures for her 348,000 instagram followers.
-After recently moving to Los Angeles, California, Skye was able to support herself off her large Instagram following.
-Skye’s passion for fitness, combined with skills learned at UW- River Falls have allowed her to build a career.
+A day at the office for Amelia Skye consists of taking and posting pictures for her 348,000 Instagram followers.
+After recently moving to Los Angeles, Skye was able to support herself off her large Instagram following.
+Skye’s passion for fitness, combined with skills learned at UW-River Falls, have allowed her to build a career.

-Amelia Skye, formerly known as Amelia Dunlap, graduated from UW- River Falls in May of 2018 with a Marketing Communications major.
-She moved soon after graduation, leaving her hometown of Hudson, Wisconsin.
-Though she didn’t intend on moving so soon, Skye claims she has always been a risk taker.
+Skye, formerly known as Amelia Dunlap, graduated from UW-River Falls in May 2018 with a marketing communications degree.
+She moved soon after graduation, leaving her hometown of Hudson.
+Though she didn’t intend on moving so soon, Skye said she has always been a risk taker.

 Skye had also tried entering several pageants during college.
 “I ran for the title of Miss Wisconsin USA for two years in a row.
 I was told I was too built for the pageant so I never won the title, but after that I realized I loved expressing myself on stage,” Skye said.
 These pageants lead her to enter bikini bodybuilding her senior year of college, and she also got into fitness modeling.